Coldcard/firmware/docs/limitations.md

 - during USB "show address" for multisig, we limit subkey paths to 16 levels deep (including master fingerprint)
 - max of 15 co-signers due to 520 byte script limitation in consensus layer with classic P2SH
+- we have space for up to 8 M-of-3 wallets, or a single M-of-20 wallet.
+YMMV

 # SIGHASH types